ilevcovitz/econ_tutoring_sign_in/README.md

 ###Database:

 The database is a sql database which runs on a local xampp host.
-Its structure is contained in this repo.
+Its structure is contained in this repo under the file econtutoring.sql.

 ###Automated Processes on the Econ Tutoring Laptop